Bye 2020, Hi 2021!!

 Académie de Billard Clichy-Montmartre

 The Académie de Billard - Clichy Montmartre in Paris temporarily closed its doors in July 2018.
 This project showcases how I envision the new brand identity of this legendary place, an old Parisian “bouillon”.
-To enhance this project graphically, I integrated photographies by Benoît Rajau, who captured that old Paris atmosphere in his 1990s work.
+To enhance this project graphically, I integrated photographies by Benoît Rajau, who captures that old Paris atmosphere in his 1990s work.

 Zabaar is a new fictional media that talks about different current topics and the protection of the environment.
 It encourages people to raise awareness on the impact of the fashion industry on our planet, by featuring environmentally committed content, emerging artists, while keeping a positive and humourous note.